 What's the NFL record for passing touchdowns in a game?

-What's the NFL record for passing touchdowns in a game? originally appeared on NBC Sports Chicago
+What's the NFL record for passing touchdowns in a game? originally appeared on NBC Sports Washington

 The Baltimore Ravens looked well on their way to a victory over the Miami Dolphins in Week 2.